 In the combustion chamber, fuel is added to the compressed air and ignited, causing a rapid expansion of gases toward the gas generator turbine section.
 As the air enters the combustion section, a portion goes into the combustion chamber where it is mixed with the fuel and ignited.
-The remaining air forms a blanket between the outer combustion casing and the combustion liner (5, figure 1-7) for cooling purposes.
-Once combustion is started by the two igniter plugs, it is self-sustain-
+The remaining air forms a blanket between the outer combustion casing and the combustion liner (figure 1-6) for cooling purposes.
+Once combustion is started by the two igniter plugs, it is self-sustaining.
+After the air has been expanded and increased in velocity by combustion, it is passed through the first-stage turbine wheel of the gas generator turbine (figure 1-6).